Freiling87/CCU/CCU/Scratchpad.md

 ##			C	Dedicated section on Character Sheet
 Should not be too hard, as the one method where it's filled out is pretty transparent Just add a --- CCU TRAITS --- Divider or something
-##			C	Language (Overhaul)
-###			C	00 Mutator: Language System
-- NPCs have a chance to speak a foreign language
-  - If a shopkeeper or bartender speaks a second language, generate a Neon Sign in front of their business in that language (we can dream, right?)
-- NPCs have a chance to have Vocally Challenged
-  - If they do, they always have at least one foreign language
-- Some people become Friendly if you interact in a non-English language.
-Chance is higher if they don't speak English.
-- Enables Polyglot trait choice
-- Gives the Translator an actual reason to exist
-- All hired agents can act as translators
-- Every District has a set of Our Town mutators (below) that may trigger on level 2 of the district.
-###			C	00 Mutator Group: Our Town
-Shifts the population so that about 66% are speakers, and one third of those don't speak English.
-- Chinatown
-- Brighton Beach
-- Etc. with all config languages
-- Gorillian Gables Luxury Living Community (Monkese)
-- District 9 (ErSdtAdt)
-- Werewales (Werewelsh)
-- 28th St. (Lang Zonbi)
-###			C	00 Trait: Polyglot
-Trait choice locked behind Language System Mutator
-- Gain 2 languages on taking the trait
-- Gain 1 langauge every 3 levels
-###			√	00 Base Feature
-P_Agent.
-	CanUnderstandEachOther_Postfix
-###			√	Alienian
-###			√	Monkese
-###			√	Zombese
-#		T	Goals
-##			T	Level Editor List
-##			T	Scene Setters
-These are goals that will trigger one action at level load.
-###				T	Arrested
-###				T	Burned
-###				T	Dead
-###				T	Gibbed
-###				T	Knocked Out
 ##			H	Config Files
 ###				Custom Flag list
 Allow player to name booleans uniquely.